YuChaoGithub/flutter-apnea-app/build_log.md

 * Hooked up the saving/editing functionality of Customize Table Screen with providers.
 * Set up database.
 * Hooked up the database with Customize Table Screen functionalities.

+## 2018.08.14
+* Hooked up the customized tables with the training screen.
+* Figured out how to make a countdown timer system using Timer() and Stopwatch().
+(It takes me so much time...)